lukerohde/our-meals/README.md

     * DONE Fix intermittent 500 on email use
     * Sign up or sign in, as the same page?
     * DONE Redirect to meal plan after sign up
+    * Social sign up
 * Improve meal import
     * Handle coles online and www.deliciousmagazine.co.uk
     * Checkout python recipe-scraper
-    * Import from photos using openai 4o or similar
+    * DONE Import from photos using openai 4o or similar
     * Import from pdf
     * Convert ingredients to region
     * Better handle odd units (to taste, one piece of egg)